tomekc/cartography_workshop/ddd_intro.md

 ^[KS]
 - month ago we havent good tool.
 We had blurry idea how to start modeling domain.
-- During DDDEU Stefan Hofer and Henning Schwentner presented Storytelling technique basing on example of a software which helps manuver ships over river Elbe on their way to Hamburg.
+- During DDDEU Stefan Hofer and Henning Schwentner presented Storytelling technique based on example of a software which helps manuver ships over river Elbe on their way to Hamburg.

 ---
 # Domain Storytelling.
 How does this work?